MephistoDevelop/SocialBook/README.md

 ### Rspec tests

-    To run rspec at terminal:
+    To run rspec on the terminal:

       rspec